To Our Cosmetic Patient about to receive their New Smiles

 - Some maintenance procedures that work well for natural teeth or metal restorations can ruin ceramic or composite materials.
 If you’re seeing a new dentist and you’ve had cosmetic dental work done in the past, make sure to mention your existing work to them.

-- The hydrofluoric acid contained in some fluoride treatments can etch porcelain dentist crowns and veneers and break the surface glaze.
+- The hydrofluoric acid contained in some fluoride treatments can etch porcelain restorations and break the surface glaze.
 Any treatments used on cosmetic dental restorations should contain neutral fluoride only.

 Whitening (if Applicable)

-- In order to keep your natural teeth the same colour as your new veneers, periodic whitening is recommended.
+- In order to keep your natural teeth the same color as your new restorations, periodic whitening is recommended.

 - The most economical way to keep your smile white is to use custom whitening trays with a strong whitening solution.
 Most patients find that the best time to whiten is after a professional dental cleaning.
 Your teeth are plaque and tartar free thus allowing your teeth to respond positively to the whitening gel.
 Let your teeth be your guide on how often you should whiten.